Fire Spokes are 2.4oz each with 2" wicks and burn about 4 minutes.*

 Ultra LED Spokes come with either a low cost single color/ single use LED or the usb rechargeable, multi-function UltraPoi Ultraknob Pro.**

 flowtoys LED Spokes will hold a standard flowtoys capsule and can be controlled from the outside without having to remove the top.**

 * Burn times are estimated based on recorded burns using pure "white gas" / Coleman's Liquid Camp Fuel.
 Actual burn times may vary based on individual spinning style, length of fuel soak, and other factors.

 Most severe equipment burns come from searing-hot exposed metal, not from the wicks.
-The wicks on the staff and the spokes are attached with recessed rivets (less exposed metal than screws and no need for retightening), and the staff ends are covered with two wick layers, creating a long-lasting cover for a potentially sharp and hot metal edge.
+The wicking on the staff and the spokes is attached with recessed screws (less exposed metal and allows for replacing the wicks later), and the staff end wicks are covered with two wick layers, creating a long-lasting cover for a potentially sharp and hot metal edge.

 We provide two grip options for dragons, and tend to recommend either Om grip for extra squish or Nimbus grip for more grip in wet / dusty conditions.

 Om Grip is a yoga mat based grip with adhesive-backing.
 It has more give then the other options and is slightly less grippy than Nimbus or EPDM.
 This is especially good for dragon staff work, where you don't want the hair on your arms pulled out and the extra cushion will allow for longer practice times.
 It also comes in colors and does not leave any residue on your arms after use (like EPDM does).
 It is not as grippy as EPDM or Nimbus grip, so for those artist looking for the most tacky staff grip, Nimbus grip is probably a better option.